CodeWithNachi/docker-with-nachi/docker_concepts/Lesson-01.md

 ```
  1. Verify the application working by visiting [http://localhost:8090](http://localhost:8090)
  1. We should be seeing the nginx welcome page
- 1. We have now run a docker container from the nginx image
+ 1. We have now run a docker container (also an nginx application) from the nginx image

 ## Experiment 2
  1. We can see all the containers running by the below command